MaKla89/PortfolioAnalyser/README.md

 # Usage with Docker

-Please mount your `portfolio.csv` file directly into the root folder `/ ` and expose port 8085 or map it to a desired port.
+Please mount a folder containing `portfolio.csv` and optionally the `basic-auth.txt` file as the data folder `/data ` and expose port 8085 or map it to a desired port.
 After this you can run the container and access the WebUI via "127.0.0.1:8085" from the same machine or from any other device within the same network by accessing "<server-IP>:8085" via a web-browser.
 After changing the content in your `portfolio.csv`-file you might have to reload the webUI or click on the "Load / Refresh Data" button.